Yuhala/intel-sgx-real-time-ecrts/README.md

 ## About
-- This artifact contains code and instructions required to reproduce the following results in our paper: cyclictests on Gramine LibOS, WAMR environment (for WASM) in Intel SGX enclaves, and a native (non TEE) environment; instructions to test results for Intel TDX are not part of this readme.
+- This artifact contains code and instructions required to reproduce the following results in our paper: cyclictests for Intel SGX enclaves on Gramine LibOS and WAMR environment (for WASM), and cyclictest for a native (non TEE) environment, considered the baseline.
-- We provide code in three folders corresponding to each system to be tested.
-This readme provides instructions on how to setup and test these systems.
+- We provide code in three folders: `native-cyclictest`, `gramine-cyclictest`, `wamr-cyclictest` corresponding to each system to be tested.
+This readme provides instructions on how to setup and benchmark these systems.
+- For legal and administrative reasons, we cannot grant access to our Intel TDX server, so instructions to test results for Intel TDX are not part of this readme.

 ## For ECRTS artifact reviewers
 - Because setting up your system to run the benchmarks can be complex, we have pre-configured a server which reviewers can access remotely to run the benchmarks.